What Is Diabetic Retinopathy?

 The two types of diabetic retinopathy are background retinopathy and proliferative retinopathy.

 In background retinopathy, blood vessels weaken and begin to leak blood and serum.
 These fluids collect and form deposits in the retinal tissues, causing it to swell.
 If the leaking blood vessels are in the peripheral area of the eye, no serious visual impairment usually occurs.
-However, if the fluid collects in the macula - the area of the retina responsible for straight-ahead, detail, and color vision - blind spots and blurred vision can make activities such as reading and driving difficult or impossible.
+However, if the fluid collects in the macula - the area of the retina responsible for straight-ahead, detail, and color vision - blind spots and blurred vision can make activities such as reading and drive difficult or impossible.

 In the second, and more advanced stage of diabetic retinopathy, the abnormal cells rapidly spread - proliferative - across the inner surface of the retina.
 These weakened vessels can bleed into the vitreous and stop light from reaching the retina.
 In addition, the connective scar tissue, which forms as a result of the ruptured blood vessels, can shrink, pulling the retina away from its underlying structure, causing it to detach.
 Severe loss of sight - even blindness - may result.